How to use The imperative form of verbs ending in -ger in Spanish

 Other verbs that follow this conjugation are acoger (to welcome, to receive), escoger (to choose), and emerger (to emerge).

 Still facing difficulties with 'The imperative form of verbs ending in -ger'?
-Improve your Spanish with Gymglish - try our Spanish lessons for free now and receive a free level assessment!
+Learn and enhance your Spanish grammar through our online Spanish course.
+Start with a free test and improve today!

 What our users say: